 1. Understand the Origin of Sickness and Do Not Complain Against God

 When we get sick, everyone will have their own ideas about it, and some brothers and sisters will complain about their sickness, saying such things as: “How could I get this sickness when I believe in God?” and “Why doesn’t God watch over and protect me?”
 There are also some brothers and sisters who will think that they have gotten sick because they have displeased God in some way and God is not happy with them, and so they despair and give up, and they misunderstand and blame God in their negative state….
 These are expressions of states we can have when we get sick, and they are all caused because we don’t understand the origin of sickness.
 Actually, no matter what kind of sickness we get, we should not blame God or misunderstand God, because sickness comes from Satan, because it came about after we were corrupted by Satan.
-God’s word says, “Where did the pain of birth, death, illness and old age present throughout the life of man come from?
-Because of what did people first have these things?
-Man didn’t have these things when they were first created, did they?
-So where did these things come from?
+God’s word says, “What is the source of the lifelong suffering from birth, death, illness, and old age that humans endure?
+What caused people to have these things?
+Humans did not have them when they were first created, did they?
+Where, then, did these things come from?
 They came into being after humans were tempted by Satan and their flesh became degenerate.
 The pain of human flesh, its afflictions, and its emptiness, as well as the extremely miserable affairs of the human world, only came once Satan had corrupted mankind.
 After humans were corrupted by Satan, it began to torment them.
-As a result, they became more and more degenerate, the illnesses of man were deepened, and their suffering became more and more severe. … So this suffering was brought down upon humans by Satan” (“The Significance of God’s Experiencing the Pain of the World”).
+As a result, they became more and more degenerate.
+The diseases of humanity grew more and more acute, and their suffering became more and more severe. … Thus, this suffering was brought down upon humans by Satan” (“The Significance of God’s Tasting of Worldly Suffering”).